 - There is no proof cannabis has caused people to die from a disease caused by smoking it.

-Peter Zapfella uses Neuro Linguistic Programming (NLP), the Emotional Alignment Technique and advanced hypnotherpy in Bali, Darwin, Perth, Singapore and world-wide via Skype for people who are suffering from marijuana (Mary Jane, buds, dope, pot, ganga, green, grass, weed) dependency.
+Peter Zapfella uses Neuro Linguistic Programming (NLP), the Emotional Alignment Technique and advanced hypnotherpy in Mandurah, Perth, Bali and world-wide via Skype, FaceTime and Viber for people who are suffering from marijuana (Mary Jane, buds, dope, pot, ganga, green, grass, weed) dependency.

 You need never suffer from the debilitating effects of dependency again, there is a better way.

-Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), Emotional Alignment Technique and advanced Hypnotherapy methods in Darwin, Perth and Bali to overcome the root cause of marijuana dependancy in just one session.
-He brings with him more than 22 years passionate experience, and thousands of past successful and happy clients.
+Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), the Emotional Alignment Technique and advanced Hypnotherapy methods in Mandurah, Perth and Bali to overcome the root cause of marijuana dependancy in just one session.
+He brings with him more than 23 years passionate experience, and thousands of past successful and happy clients.

 BOOK YOUR INDIVIDUAL SESSION NOW in MANDURAH and PERTH and BALI and world-wide via Skype, FaceTime and Viber.

 Peter Zapfella’s personal pledge: if you fail to quit your marijuana dependency in one session, if you relapse – whether it is one hour, one day, one week, one month or even one year following your original session, he will take you through a special individual follow up session; ABSOLUTELY FREE OF CHARGE.